mikewacker/age-verification/docs/ARCHITECTURE.md

 - Retrofit comes with a test library that can easily create fake `Call` objects.
 - Dropwizard has a great, easy-to-use testing library; it's used both for end-to-end testing and for testing the configuration.

-In terms of additional test infrastructure, the two main pieces of custom infrastructure are pretty lightweight:

-- Utility methods for `CompletionStage`, and its integrations with JAX-RS and Retrofit.
+Beyond that, custom utility methods were added for testing with `CompletionStage`.
 See: [`CompletionStageTesting`](/testing/src/main/java/org/example/age/testing/CompletionStageTesting.java)
-- A utility method to set the port for a test app (usually 0 for any available port).
-See: [`TestPort`](/testing/src/main/java/org/example/age/testing/TestPort.java)

 ### Alternatives Considered